 - Uses UV Filtration and other filtration methods to most effectively filter the water.

-- Do not need to add or maintain salt.
+- You do not need to add or maintain salt.

 - Includes an installation kit.